 The process for the establishment and adjudication of regulations governing student conduct are set forth in Academic Freedom for Students at Michigan State University.
-Based on the principle of student involvement, there is both a specific legislative process and a comprehensive judicial system which govern undergraduate students.
+Based on the principle of student involvement, there is both a specific legislative process and a comprehensive judicial system which governs undergraduate students.
 To the extent that interest motivates personal involvement, there continue to be broad avenues for student participation in the governance process.

 - The Legislative System

-- The Judicial System
+- The Student Conduct System

 - What does a Campus Judicial System do?

 - Relationship of the Judicial System to Campus Governance

-- Jurisdiction

-- Processes and Procedure

-- Other Judicial Bodies
+- Other Hearing Bodies

+- The Anti-Discrimination Judicial Board (ADJB)

+- Graduate Judicial Structure

+- · Employment Hearing or Grievance Procedures

+- Medical Student Judicial Structure